For decades, organizations have invested heavily in employee wellbeing:

 Fancourt calls engaging in the arts the “forgotten fifth pillar of health,” alongside diet, sleep, exercise, and time in nature yet in much of modern culture, art is still treated primarily as entertainment.

-The research is clear: Creativity supports performance by reducing stress, sharpening focus, and boosting cognitive agility.”
+The research is clear: Creativity supports performance by reducing stress, sharpening focus, and boosting cognitive agility.

 Why Creativity Matters in the Workplace Now

-Creative activity provides employees with a rare opportunity to step out of constant task-driven thinking, reset their minds, and engage differently.
-The effects are immediate and measurable:
+Today’s employees are navigating unprecedented cognitive load, creative activity provides employees an opportunity to reset their minds and the effects are immediate and measurable:

 - Shift into right-brain, integrative thinking: enhances creativity, problem-solving, and innovation